miguelinux314/experiment-notebook/doc/source/analyzing_data.rst

 and the rows to the other category/grouping (e.g., task label).
 Cells correspond to the averages for the data column.

+You will need:
+    - A column with scalar numerical data (integers or float entries), e.g., `column_data`
+    - Two more columns with categorical (e.g., string) data specifying the grouping along the x axis and the y axis, e.g., `column_x` and `column_y`.

 .. note:: The |ScalarNumericJointAnalyzer| supports any type for the x and y columns as long as `str` can be applied to them.
-If you want to use numeric data for x and y, consider |ScalarNumeric2DAnalyzer|
+If you want to use numeric data for both x and y, where `(x,y)` conveys some spatial location notion, consider |ScalarNumeric2DAnalyzer|
   in :ref:`scalar_numeric_2d_analyzer`.

-You will need:
-    - a column with scalar numerical data (integers or float entries), e.g., `column_data`
-    - two more columns with categorical (e.g., string) data specifying the grouping along the x axis and the y axis, e.g., `column_x` and `column_y`.

 In the following example of the 'table' render mode, the `Price` column contains the data of interest, while `Color` and `Origin` contain the categorical